-It’s not just Olympians who engage in visualization, of course.
-I had a student who used visualization to prepare for her secondary piano lessons so she could spend more of her practice time on her main instrument, and less on the piano (ok, maybe not the most nobly-intentioned use of visualization, but clever, and not a bad way to use one’s subway commute).
-And we’ve all mentally rehearsed awkward conversations in advance, whether it’s telling your dad you just wrecked a loaner car, negotiating your rent, or delivering the “It’s not you, it’s me” line to your soon-to-be ex.
+And it’s not just athletes who engage in visualization, of course.
+A student recently confessed that she used imagery to prepare for her secondary piano lessons so she could spend more of her practice time on her instrument, and less on the piano (perhaps not the most nobly-intentioned use of visualization, but still pretty clever, and not a bad way to use one’s subway commute!).

 Called the PETTLEP model (you’ll see why in a moment), the main idea is that the more closely we can get our visualization practice to resemble our physical practice, the more effective our efforts will be.